Elton John gives evidence by videolink at Kevin Spacey's London trial

 The two-time Academy Award winner on Monday called John as a witness, with the British singer appearing by videolink from Monaco.

-John was asked about Spacey's attendance at a charity event hosted by the singer in the early 2000s, on the way to which Spacey is alleged to have sexually assaulted a driver.
+John was asked about Spacey's attendance at a lavish party hosted by the singer in the early 2000s, on the way to which Spacey is alleged to have sexually assaulted a driver so aggressively he almost crashed the car.

 John said Spacey stayed overnight at his and his husband's home in Windsor after the event, but said: "I can't remember him coming down after that."

-Prosecutor Christine Agnew also asked John about a photo of the complainant holding an umbrella outside a London theatre as John left the venue on another occasion.
+He was also asked by prosecutor Christine Agnew about a photo which showed the complainant outside a London theatre as John left the venue on another occasion a few years later.

 John said he did not recognise the man and would not have noticed him at the time as it was "always a mad rush" to get to his car when he left a venue with photographers outside.